-One of the advantages of the Matrix Approval process is how each part of the organization can use the same data independently.
-This is possible because:
+One of the advantages of the Matrix Approval process is

 - a) The Finance, Payroll and HR departments have little interest in what was done with the time.
 They care more over how much time was spent and what its cost was. - b) The Project Department has little interest in how much total time each employee spent working.
 They care more over what the time was spent on.
 A project manager will care only for what hours were spent on the project they are managing.